CollaboraOnline/CollaboraOnline.github.io/content/post/easyhacks.md

 ### List of Easy Hacks

-Below is a non-exhaustive list of the Easy Hacks.
-To view the complete list of the current Easy Hacks, you may check [the corresponding issues on GitHub.](https://github.com/CollaboraOnline/online/issues?q=is%3Aissue+is%3Aopen+label%3A%22Easy+Hack%22)
+Below is the complete list of the current Easy Hacks, refreshed every night from [the corresponding issues on GitHub.](https://github.com/CollaboraOnline/online/issues?q=is%3Aissue+is%3Aopen+label%3A%22Easy+Hack%22) Use the search box and the filters to narrow the list down; the unclaimed ones are great picks for a first contribution.

 To see the details of an easy hack you are interested in below, just click on it to go to the related GitHub issue.

-{{< get-easy-hacks >}}
+{{< easy-hacks-board >}}

 {{< link-button to="https://github.com/CollaboraOnline/online/issues?q=is%3Aissue+is%3Aopen+label%3A%22Easy+Hack%22" name="View all">}}